 Embrace The Blemish

-Created as a part of a senior experience design course, in a team of 4, over 4 weeks.
+Created as a part of a senior experience design course, a 4-week project.

 Project Managment, UX design & Research + Strategy.